vwake7/azure-spotter/README.md

 1. Converts all OD VMs to Spot VMs except one OD VM
 2. Azure credentials needs to be provided as environment variables
 3. CONVERT_TO_SPOT variable can accept three values
-   a.
-ALL - This will convert all Virtual Machine Scaleset regardless of its tag
+   * ALL - This will convert all Virtual Machine Scaleset regardless of its tag
-   b.
-TRUE - This will convert only Virtual Machine Scalesets with tag - convert_to_spot = True
+   * TRUE - This will convert only Virtual Machine Scalesets with tag - convert_to_spot = True
-   c.
-FALSE - Virtual Machine Scalesets with tag convert_to_spot = False will be skipped, everything else will be converted
+   * FALSE - Virtual Machine Scalesets with tag convert_to_spot = False will be skipped, everything else will be converted
 4. This program is scheduled to run every hour

 # Getting started using Docker